a-lien11/Data_Mining_Project/README.md

 # Data_Mining_Project
 This is my final project for BAIS 3500: Data Mining.
 This project aimed to predict teams that would make the Sweet Sixteen of the NCAA men's basketball tournament utilizing season averages and advanced basketball analytics.
+Included is the project report, and the Orange Data Mining software utilized to derive the analysis.
+This report was created by Sneh Patel, Reid Erickson, Jake Burger, and myself, Austin Lien.